Quantitative PCR Shared Resource Facility

-New: The facility has recently acquired a Droplet Digital PCR System from QuantaLife (www.QuantaLife.com).
-It has many potential applications, including the detection and quantification of low-level of pathogens, rare genetic sequences, copy number variations, relative gene expression in single cells, and analysis of heterogeneous DNA methylation.
+- The facility has a QX100 Droplet Digital PCR System.
+It has many potential applications, including the detection and quantification of low levels of pathogens, rare genetic sequences, copy number variations, relative gene expression in single cells, and analysis of heterogeneous DNA methylation.

-Visit eRAP (https://erap.mssm.edu) to make a reservation for the facility equipments.
+Visit eRAP to make a reservation for the facility equipment.

 For funding purposes, it is important to acknowledge the qPCR Shared Resource Facility in all publications that include data derived from the facility.